COLUMN-U.S. banks aren't passing on higher interest rates to customers ... yet: McGeever

 By Jamie McGeever

-LONDON, June 19 U.S. banks are profiting from higher official interest rates by not commensurately increasing the rates paid out on deposits, giving them an income advantage over their European peers.
+LONDON, June 19 (Reuters) - U.S. banks are profiting from higher official interest rates by not commensurately increasing the rates paid out on deposits, giving them an income advantage over their European peers.

 The question now is whether those margins - the widest in years - start to narrow if banks are forced to increase savings rates for customers.
 And if they do, will banks' profits and share prices come under pressure?